rohithROR/Influence_mobile/README.md

 # Influence_mobile
-To view the offers Based on their User Profile.
+To view the offers Based on the User Profile.

 Prerequisites to start the application.
 * Ruby 3. x
+  Rails 7. x
 * Postgres SQL
 * node